suliman-99/Marketing-System/README.md

     pipenv install
     ```

-5. Create the .env file:
+5. Activate the pipenv:
+    ```
+    pipenv shell
+    ```

-    Create a file with ".env" name without quotes
+6. Create the .env file in "Marketing-System/Django_Backend" folder with this data:
-    and put in it this data as below
     ```
     SECRET_KEY = 'You can get this key by https://djecrety.ir/'
     DATABASE_NAME = 'create a database and put its name here'